-Zoom, UNC’s video and web conferencing tool, is available to all students, faculty and staff.
+Zoom, UNC’s remote conferencing tool, is available to all students, faculty and staff.

 If you're brand new to Zoom at UNC, take a look at Zoom Getting Started for instructions on how to set up your account.